redis/redis-doc/topics/sentinel.md

 * All the other slaves attached to the original master are configured with the **SLAVEOF** command in order to start the replication process with the new master.
 * The leader terminates the failover process when all the slaves are reconfigured.

+**Note:** every time a Redis instance is reconfigured, either by turning it into a master, a slave, or reconfiguring it as a slave of a different instance, the `CONFIG REWRITE` command is sent to the instance in order to make sure the configuration is persisted on disk.

 The Sentinel to elect as master is chosen in the following way:

 * We remove all the slaves in SDOWN, disconnected, or with the last ping reply received older than 5 seconds (PING is sent every second).